Skip to main content

 Meet the Presenters

-Executive Director, I'm Your Neighbor Books
+Director of Development, I'm Your Neighbor Books

 Please note: The views expressed by guest presenters are their own and do not necessarily reflect the views of The Immigrant Learning Center.